yingweiy/CarND_VehicleDetectTracking/README.md

 * The heatmap from multiple frames make the results more stable.

 The problems that I can observe from the resulting video:
+* The performance of single frame prediction is still very slow.
+It may be improved with C or GPU techniques.
 * There is still false alarm, such as in the left tree region.

 To improve it, I think a deep neural network approach may be better than the feature engineering approach.